Pc Bottleneck Calculator

 CPU Performance

-The CPU handles game logic, physics, and background processes.
+The CPU handles game logic, physics, calculations, and background processes.
+A weaker CPU can limit performance, especially at lower resolutions.

 GPU Performance

 The GPU handles rendering and visual effects.
+As resolution and graphics settings increase, GPU performance becomes more important.

 RAM and Storage